Nele-Liis Vaiksoo: Stage work

+In addition to stage work, Vaiksoo is a voice actress, having provided Estonian voices for several animated films, including "Tangled" (Rapunzel), "The Lion King" (Nala) and "Frozen 2" (Queen Iduna).

+She has participated in TV entertainment shows, such as "Your Face Sounds Familiar", and has raised awareness about cancer and premature births by taking part in charity events.

 Discography

 In 2003 the album We Are Family was released, which was recorded by Vaiksoo and eight other Estonian solo artists, such as Kaire Vilgats, Maiken, Bert Pringi, Lauri Liiv, and Lauri Pihlap.
 In 2008 she released a Christmas album together with Rolf Roosalu.

 In 2011, Nele-Liis Vaiksoo released a concept album of the musical Pipi Pikksukk ("Pippi Longstocking") in which she played the lead character, Pipi.

 In 2013, she released an album Mina ("Me") to celebrate her 15 years on musical stage.
-The album consists of numbers from different musicals in which she has or still hopes to play in (Les Miserables, Little Shop of Horrors, Cats, Cabaret, Chess and many more).
+The album consists of numbers from different musicals in which she has, or still hoped to be playing in (Les Miserables, Little Shop of Horrors, Cats, Cabaret, Chess and many more).

+2021 saw the release of "Valguses ja varjus", a tribute album to lyricist Leelo Tungal and her accomplishments in Estonian music.

+Personal life

+Nele-Liis Vaiksoo lives in Tallinn, she is a mother of two.
+Her mother Liia Vaiksoo is a theatrical costume designer, her father Raul Vaiksoo is an architect and publicist.
+Her brother Raul Markus Vaiksoo is a folk dance teacher.